What is an HMRC enquiry?

 … as a ForrestBrown client

-If you are a ForrestBrown client and HMRC open an enquiry into your R&D tax credit claim, we will drive the whole process for you.
+ForrestBrown clients are rarely subject to an enquiry.
+Just 0.8% of our claims were in 2018.
+If you are a ForrestBrown client and the unlikely does happen, HMRC open an enquiry into your R&D tax credit claim; we will drive the whole process for you.
 We have considerable technical firepower, a proven enquiries process, and are experienced in liaising with HMRC.

 The first stage of an enquiry will be a request from HMRC for additional information about your R&D tax credit claim.